isovector/certainty-by-construction/src/book/Chapter3-Proofs.lagda.md

 value of that type.
 Therefore, `type:Bool` and `expr:IsEven zero` are both inhabited, while `expr:IsEven (suc zero)` is not.

+Under a constructive lens, it is exactly those statements for which we have a proof that can be said to be true.
+In other words, truth is synonymous with being inhabited.

 These examples all illustrate the point: while we can always write down the type of something we'd like to prove, we cannot always find a value with that type.
 Therefore, we say that types correspond to statements, while values are proofs